isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1338.md

 ---
-title: 'Legal Tech Platform (LTP) Pro'
+title: 'CLIO (packaged with LTP)'
 permalink: /productivity-solutions-grant/solutionrepo/solution1338
 ---

-## Legal Tech Platform (LTP) Pro
+## CLIO (packaged with LTP)

 ## Overview

 **Description**

-The LTP is a cloud-based matter management platform powered by Lupl, MinLaw's technology partner, that provides an easier way for legal teams to share documents, communicate securely, manage teams, and put knowledge to work.
-Connect with other tools and systems used by lawyers in Singapore on an encrypted platform that is sector-secure, and SOC 2 compliant.
-Get and keep your team on the same page with an intuitive and enjoyable to use interface that runs on phones and browsers.
+Clio Manage is a cloud-based practice management system that automates law firm matter management processes from matter onboarding to time recording and billing, to document and email management.
+Its comprehensive features, ease of use, integrations with other leadings apps such as Lupl (LTP), Xero, Outlook, NetDocs, OneDrive), unlimited storage, makes it a great fit for modern law firms looking for an affordable integrated platform to drive efficiency, mobility and profitability.

 ## Solution Packages Option(s)